inaka/guidelines/README.md

 #### QA:

-* Check that a build is stable and not crashing before send it to the client.
+* Checks that a build is stable and not crashing before sending it to the client.
-* Corroborate that delivered bugs or tasks are implemented as pivotal describes.
+* Corroborates that delivered bugs or tasks are implemented as they were described in pivotal.
-* Take notes about build versions/numbers used for submitting.
+* Takes notes about build versions/numbers used for submitting.
-* Make sure that app is still working properly after client/server deploys or changes.
+* Makes sure that app is still working properly after client/server deploys or changes.
-* To document test results if required by PMs.
+* Documents test results if required by PMs.
-* Perform update test once a new iOS release build is ready to sent to the client.
+* Performs update tests once a new iOS release build is ready to be sent to the client.

 ## How to use Pivotal/JIRA